hapijs/hapi/API.md

 - `'response'` - emitted after the response is sent back to the client (or when the client connection closed and no response sent, in which case `request.response` is `null`).
 Single event per request.
-- `'tail'` - emitted when a request finished processing, including any registered tails.
-Single event per request.
 - `'route'` - emitted when a route is added to a connection.
 Note that if a route is added to multiple connections at the same time, each will emit a separate event.
 Note that the `route` object must not be modified.